junwu6/GraphGP/README.md

 * torch_geometric>=2.3.0
 * setuptools>=57.0.0

+## Data Sets
+The raw Twitch data sets (associated with the number of views) can be found at [MUSAE](https://github.com/benedekrozemberczki/MUSAE).

 ## Acknowledgement
 This is the latest source code of **GraphGP** in NeurIPS'23.
 If you find that it is helpful for your research, please consider to cite our paper: